Some links in this post may be affiliate links

 Paper Flower can also be grown outdoors under direct sunlight but it needs to be acclimated to these conditions gradually by exposing it to brighter light every day for a period of 2 weeks.
 It is one of the sun-loving plants for the home.

-Bougainvillea thrives in an average warmth of 16-270C.
+Bougainvillea prospers in a warmth of 16-270C.
 Keep it away from sources of drafts like AC units, windy doors, drafty windows, stoves, hot air vents and others to prevent sudden changes in temperature which can cause stunted growth and leaf drop.

 Paper Flower prefers a humidity of 50-55%.
 However, if the air is too dry, set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together to raise humidity.
 Maintain proper air flow to discourage fungal diseases.

-Feed Bougainvillea with a balanced, liquid fertilizer every 2-3 weeks in spring and summer to promote a lush, healthy growth.
+Avoid nitrogen-rich as it inhibits blooming and increases purely vegetative growth.
 Withhold feeding in fall and winter as growth is reduced, therefore, feeding at this time can lead to fertilizer burn as the plant does not need it.

 Occasionally, leach out excess salts by drenching the soil with plenty of water and let it drain freely through the drainage hole.
 Repeat the process several times to clear as much salt as possible.

-Bougainvillea likes a rich, loose, free-draining soil to prevent waterlogging while providing the required nutrients.
+Bougainvillea likes a rich, airy potting soil at a PH of 5.5-6.0.
+A pH above 6.0 locks out micronutrients (especially iron), causing yellowing leaves.
+To prevent waterlogging ensure the soil is free-draining.
 A mix of 2 parts all purpose soil and 1 part perlite or vermiculite (for drainage) is ideal for this plant.

 Repot Bougainvillea in the beginning of the growing season (spring to early summer), only if the plant is extremely root-bound as it blooms more when pot-bound.

-Select a pot 1 size larger and one that has a drainage hole and well-draining soil to prevent waterlogging as it can lead to root-rot and death of the plant.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Select a pot 1 size larger that has a drainage hole and well-draining soil to prevent waterlogging which can lead to root-rot and death of the plant.
+Check out these Flower Pots with Drainage Holes on Amazon.

 For the large plants which may be difficult to repot you can top-dress annually by replacing the top 3-4 inches of soil with fresh soil.